Juan Nicasio: Texas Rangers

-Nicasio signed a minor league deal with the Texas Rangers on January 18, 2020.
-Nicasio was selected to the active roster on August 14, 2020.
-In 2 appearances for the Rangers in 2020, Nicasio pitched to a horrific 40.50 ERA with only one strikeout, allowing 6 runs in 1.1 innings of work.
+On January 18, 2020, Nicasio signed a minor league deal with the Texas Rangers.
+Nicasio was selected to the active roster on August 14.
+In 2 appearances for the Rangers in 2020, Nicasio struggled to a 40.50 ERA with only one strikeout, allowing 6 runs in 1 1/3 innings of work.
+He became a free agent following the season.